AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_appkit.md

 # Managing worlds, levels and cameras through the Appkit

-If you are starting with a Stingray template project, the `SimpleProject` will take care of calling the services provided by the Appkit for managing game worlds and levels, and will set up a default camera.
+If you are starting with a template project, the `SimpleProject` will take care of calling the services provided by the Appkit for managing game worlds and levels, and will set up a default camera.
 See ~{ Using the SimpleProject }~.

 However, if you choose not to use the `SimpleProject`, or if you want to override its default behavior, you will have to call functions exposed by the Appkit in order to make it manage your game worlds and levels.
 This page introduces some of the world and level management functions offered by the Appkit.